VLF cable testing: VLF Partial Discharge Testing

 A VLF source can be used to energise insulation and initiate partial discharges from defects within the insulation.
 As the test is offline, the test voltage can be varied in order to measure the inception and extinction voltages of the partial discharge.
 TDR techniques can be used to localise the source of the discharge and a reference measurement can be made with a calibrator in order to present the measured pd in pC.

 VLF PD measurements have the same benefits and limitations as other PD measurements and the data that is obtained using different voltage sources has the same uncertainties.

-It must be noted that different defects may exhibit different characteristics dependent upon the environment and the excitation source.
+Different defects may exhibit different characteristics dependent upon the environment and the excitation source.
 The impact of this on the final decision is likely insignificant.
 Even at higher voltages the criteria for detection (e.g. in Cigre WG B1.28) and severity calculation are not defined and not dependent on the measured properties of the PD.
 Therefore, the detection of PD sources is currently more important than the characterisation of the defects.

 Detection of defects is especially useful for new cables where the severity analysis is perhaps less important to the decision that is made.
 Any defects in new installations should be corrected.
 For aged systems the PD severity can be assessed by consideration of the various PD characteristics.
 Unfortunately there is no independent guide that can be used to classify the severity after a single measurement.
 A trend can be established from repeat measurements and it is therefore important that measurement conditions are carefully controlled and repeated so that the comparison of repeated measurements is valid.

 Typical characteristics of PD that can contribute to severity analysis include: